mjbeall09876/Capstone_DA09/README.md

 	My questions: how do we measure soil quality?
 Which animals are the major grazers?
 Which plants are the major growers?

-Motivation
-My passion for knitting led me to learn about wool production, growing natural dye plants, and eventually vegetable and ruminant farming.
-It was in the fields where I learned about rotational grazing and witnessed its profound impact on ecological restoration.
-My interest in textiles combined with my concern for the climate crisis we are currently living through causes me to turn my attention to grazing and wonder how we can allow the animals we foster to rebuild a healthy living planet.

 Data Question
 What is the ideal range of grazing diversity (wildlife and animal stock) in the Australian regions studied?
 Does more intense grazing always correlate to poorer soil health?
 What are acceptable parameters that indicate soil health?
 Is there any data to support some grazing is beneficial to soil health?